astsu777/bootstrap/README.md

 The script will not install any software without asking first.
 All software can be refused in order to only install the dotfiles.
 For a list of software, see the text files in this repository.

 __Note__ If the dotfiles are installed, it is possible to invoke this bootstrap script with the command *bootstrap*.
+If you just want to download the dotfiles but not have the GIT repository hosted on your computer, simply download a ZIP copy or fork this repo.

 # Logs
 The output to the console is pretty empty in order to keep everything clean.
 However, a log file is always created in the $HOME folder and is unique for each run.
 This way, it is possible to review errors if required.